Headline/Discord-IRC-Relay/README.md

 # Discord-IRC-Relay
 ![thing](https://i.gyazo.com/2add2e5f5c56abe66b63564e71c4152c.gif)

 This project is a simple Discord/IRC bot that relays irc messages to and from a Discord channel.
-This bot's goal is to provide a bridge between IRC channels and Discord text channels as seemlessly as possible.
+This bot's goal is to provide a bridge between IRC channels and Discord text channels as seamlessly as possible.

 ## Features
 * Discord emoji name conversion (`<:thinking:213123123>` -> `:thinking:`)